John Papuchis

-John Papuchis (born April 23, 1978) is the special teams coordinator and defensive ends coach for the Florida State Seminoles football team.
-He is a former defensive coordinator for the University of North Carolina Tar Heels football team and for the University of Nebraska Cornhuskers.
+John Papuchis (born April 23, 1978) is an American college football coach.
+He is the special teams coordinator and linebackers coach for Florida State University, positions he has held since 2020.
+He is a former defensive coordinator for the University of North Carolina Tar Heels football team and for the Nebraska Cornhuskers.

 Biography

 Early life and education

 John Papuchis was born in Gaithersburg, Maryland.
 He graduated from Quince Orchard High School in 1996, where he was a three-sport athlete, including three years on the Varsity baseball team where he earned All-Montgomery County honors as a junior and senior.
 He also was the starting quarterback his senior year on the QO football team.
 John took Kelly Robertson to prom, and they were voted cutest couple of their senior class.

 Papuchis received a Business Management Bachelor's degree from Virginia Tech in 2001, followed by a Sports Administration Master's degree from the University of Kansas in 2003.